amaliariegelhuth/Huffman-Coding/README.md

 Puff.jar        img/            src/
 ```

-The `src` directory contains a `FileIO` ADT and an implementation of that ADT that you can use for reading and writing files.
-More on that below.
+The `src` directory contains `FileIO.java`, an interface (ADT) for reading input and writing output, and an implementation of that interface called `FileIOC.java`.
+You can use this class for reading in the file you want to compress and for writing out the compressed file.
+(You will also use this class to read in a compressed file and write it out to uncompressed format in the next problem set.)
+More information on the FileIOC.java class is below.

+In addition, the `src` directory contains skeleton code for `Huff.java`.

 The `samples` directory contains a few test files that you can use to test your code.

 The file `Huff.jar` is a Java archive containing a reference implementation of the *compression* half of the codec.
 The file `Puff.jar` is a Java archive containing a reference implementation of the *decompression* half of the codec.
 These `.jar` files contain only compiled Java classes.

-You can use the jar files to test whether your code is doing what it should be doing.
-If you can compress a file with your `Huff.java` implementation, and decompress it with the included `Puff.jar` file, then your code works.
-You can also inspect the output of `Huff.jar` and compare it to the output of your code for `Huff`.
+You can use these jar files to test whether your code is doing what it should be doing.
+If you can compress a file with *your* `Huff.java` implementation, and decompress it with the included `Puff.jar` file, then your code works.
+You can also inspect the output of `Huff.jar` and compare it to the output of your code for `Huff.java`.

-Without writing any code, you can try out either half of the codec as follows.
+Without writing any code, you can try out either half of the codec from a command line as follows.

 ```
 > cp samples/lincoln.txt .              # make a copy of lincoln.txt in your current directory